 Years 7 and 8

 The Year 7 and 8 curriculum serves a clear purpose in every subject at Purbrook Park.
 Curriculum areas plan their schemes of work to ensure they deliver the content of the national Programme of Study, and that high challenge, enjoyment and enquiry are at the heart of learning.
 It is important to us that the Year 7 and 8 curriculum is much more than a means of preparing pupils for Years 9 to 11.
 Curriculum mapping has taken place in every department to ensure that the skills required for assessment in Year 11 are developed from the start of a pupil’s journey in Year 7 and that learning from primary school is built upon and not repeated.

-Alongside Mathematics, English, Sciences, Religious Studies and Physical Educations, Year 7 pupils study a broad range of non-core subjects from day one.
-Art, Performing Arts, Computing and Technology ensure their curricula give pupils an experience of both the academic and vocational aspects of their subjects.
+Alongside English, Mathematics, Sciences, Religious Studies and Physical Educations, Year 7 pupils study a broad range of non-core subjects from day one.
+Art, Performing Arts, Computing and Technology ensure that their curricula give pupils an experience of both the academic and vocational aspects of their subjects.
 We give more curriculum time to Humanities and Modern Foreign Languages.
-Nearly all pupils study French or Spanish in Year 7 and 8.
-A small number of pupils who require additional support with English and Maths follow and intervention programme in place of Modern Languages.
+All pupils study either French or Spanish in Year 7 and 8, apart from a small number of pupils who require additional support with English and Maths.
 This gives them access to the same range of subjects as their peers but provides extra time to focus on Literacy and Numeracy in small focus groups run by our SENCo.

 Class groups are organised into three ‘bands’ of 2 parallel sets, promoting higher expectations for all groups and no sense of ‘bottom sets’.
 Pupils access the full spectrum of subjects in Year 7 and 8 with mixed-ability groupings in many subjects and sets in Maths.